DEFRA/apas-docs/docs/calculator/latest/en/pages/3-calculation-points.md

 You can also add your own assessment points (sometimes referred to as 'receptors' or 'calculation points').

-The service calculates the default results at a minimum resolution of 4 hectares (ha) (approximately 200m x 200m) across the entire portion of the protected site located within 15km of the emission sources.
+The service calculates the default results at a minimum resolution of 4 hectares (ha) (approximately 200m x 200m) across the entire portion of the protected sites within the zone of influence around the emission sources.
 It will calculate results at higher resolutions depending on how close the nature site is to an emission source.
 In most cases, you will not need to manually add assessment points within a designated site.

 The service does not automatically save your entered data.
-You can use the export functions to save all data from your current calculation in a format that can later be imported back again, for example if you need to make amendments or further calculations.
+You can export you input data to save your work in a format that can later be reimported, for example if you need to make amendments or further calculations.

 <div id='section1'></div>

 ## Custom assessment points

-There are some cases where adding custom assessment points is useful, for example:
+In some cases adding custom assessment points is useful, for example:
 - to obtain a quick calculation result by defining a small number of assessment points - this approach can be used to sense-check the results before running a full calculation
 - to obtain calculation results outside of a designated site, for example to compare calculated results with monitoring data
 - to obtain calculation results for an ecological site that is not already loaded into the service, for example ancient woodlands or local wildlife sites